Spectral shift via "lateral" perturbation: Morse indices and Schur complements

-\begin{enumerate} \item In our situation, $\Ran D$ is closed since $D$ is self-adjoint and zero is either a regular point, or an eigenvalue of finite multiplicity. \item The Schur complement technique (and its close relatives) is very natural and thus has been re-invented many times under various guises, e.g. as Dirichlet-to-Neumann operators, $m$-functions for ODEs, Birman-Schwinger approach, and probably many others. \end{enumerate} \end{remark}
+\begin{remark} The Schur complement technique (and its close relatives) is very natural and thus has been re-invented many times under various guises, e.g.\ as Dirichlet-to-Neumann operators, $m$-functions for ODEs, Birman--Schwinger approach, and probably many others. \end{remark}